jzohrab/logkeys/README.md

-# logkeys - a GNU/Linux keylogger that works!
+# logkeys - a GNU/Linux keylogger

-  0. Licence
-  1. Description
-  2. Installation
-  3. Usage how-to
-  4. Troubleshooting
-  5. Further information

-## 0. Licence

-logkeys is dual licensed under the terms of either GNU GPLv3 or later, or WTFPLv2 or later.
-It is entirely your choice!
-See COPYING for further information about licensing.

-## 1. Description

 logkeys is a linux keylogger.
 It is no more advanced than other available linux keyloggers, notably lkl and uberkey, but is a bit newer, more up to date, it doesn't unreliably repeat keys and it shouldn't crash your X. All in all, it just seems to work.
 It relies on event interface of the Linux input subsystem.